mnoetel/noetel/content/projects/inspire.md

 weight: 1
 ---

 INSPIRE is about [knowledge translation](https://noetel.com.au/projects/knowledge_translation/) for university teaching.
-How do we take the best evidence on what works for teaching and learning so we can apply it in practice?
+How do we take the best evidence on what works for teaching and learning so we can apply it in practice?<!--more-->
 ## Why and how of INSPIRE

 As a teacher at a university, there are hundreds of little decisions that add up to a radically different student experience.
 You need to choose learning objectives, choose assessments, choose learning activities, and choose how to present content.